How It Works

 Whether you want your site to be seen by millions and sell a thousands of units, or you just want to connect with people and offer a service or information useful to the public - you must engineer a positive user experience.

-This is a huge step and represents the bulk of the work I will be doing to make your website stand out among the competition.
+This is a huge step.
+It represents the bulk of the work I will be doing to make your website stand out among the competition.
 From what I've seen, most companies and freelancers that make websites stop at step 3 so they can move on to the next customer.
 They cover their poor craftsmanship with search engine marketing and overpriced add-ons after the fact.
 This only wastes your money, costing lost potential and effectively harming (or at the least, diminishing returns on) your overall goals.

 You've got a great site.
 Your users love it.
 The only thing that could make it better is if more people would visit your site!